Lone Wolf and Cub: Baby Cart in Peril: Plot

 Ittō and Gunbei now have their rematch, but Ittō is much improved and is more than ready for Gunbei.
 With a swift stroke, he chops off Gunbei's right arm.
 Gunbei then begs Ittō to kill him, but he refuses, saying there is nothing to be gained from slaying a man who is already dead.

 With Gunbei out of the way and father and son reunited, Ittō turns to finding the tattooed killer, Oyuki.
 He first stops at a settlement of street actors and other performers, of which Oyuki was said to be a member.
 He talks to the elder and hears more of her story, and it happens that the elder is Oyuki's father, who is opposed to her actions, and cooperates with Ittō.

 Ittō finally locates Oyuki at an isolated hot spring and witnesses her in action against more vassals who have come to try to kill her.
 Then her nemesis, her former instructor who raped her and set her on her bloody vendetta, shows up with his flaming sword and blazing hypnotic eyes.
 But Oyuki is no longer held in his sway, and when she reveals her shocking tattoos to him, he is distracted and quickly killed by her.

 Finally, Ittō and Oyuki must duel, and he makes quick work of her.
-She dies an honorable death, as Ittō says, "without having to disrobe".
+She dies an honorable death, as Oyuki says, "without having to disrobe".

 Retsudo Yagyū, meanwhile, has been playing politics.
 He manipulates a local daimyō into bringing in Ittō, but he is able to use the baby cart's various hidden weapons to escape from the compound and take the daimyō hostage.
 As Ittō is leaving the area with the daimyo, he is attacked by the Yagyū.
 The daimyō is killed by Yagyū musketeers and Ittō plunges headlong into battle with their many swordsmen, telling his son Daigoro that he is entering the "crossroads to hell".
 It is a fierce battle, ending with only Ittō and Retsudo in final combat.
 They trade sword blows and Retsudo gets a blade thrust into his right eye and Ittō a sword in his back.
 Ittō easily dispatches the swordsman who stabs him, but Retsudo gets away.

 Daigoro finds Ittō, who commands him to pull the sword from his back.
 Despite being severely wounded, Ittō carries Daigoro to the cart and slowly pushes it away.
 Watching over the scene from a distance is the now one-armed Gunbei, who is happy to see the master swordsman live to fight another day.
 He vows someday to be the one who will dispatch Ittō to hell.